Why Do Companies Implement SAP Systems?

-Prepare stage involves executing the initial planning and preparation for the implementation process.
-It’s the time you should allocate for finalizing plans; assigning responsible teams and provisioning the starter system.
+The prepare stage involves executing the initial planning and getting ready for the implementation process.
+It is the time you should allocate for finalizing plans, assigning responsible teams, and provisioning the starter system.

 Encourage your team to go through a few iterations to fine-tune the project plans and to make sure that those are aligned with respective project activities including: